 By Sandra Weaver

 Astrology history started when our ancient ancestors studied the sky and noticed it changed over time.
-They realized that each planet behaved or caused different character traits when they were dominant.
-Tendencies or certain situations appeared to repeat when a particular planet was dominant again.
+They realized that each planet behaved differently and caused different character traits when they were dominant.
+Tendencies or certain situations appeared to repeat when a particular planet was dominant.

 But astrology's history didn't evolve from just one place.
 It was prevalent in the Middle East and Europe, India, China, East Asia, and Mesoamerica.
 Each one had their own unique form of astrology.
-From these centers, astrology's history spread to the rest of the world.
+From these centers, the growth of astrology spread to the rest of the world.

 Our ancient ancestors surmised their very lives were in some mysterious way governed by what happened in the night sky.
 The changes in the cosmos are caused by precession of the equinoxes, and the gravitational pull from other planets.
 Precession is caused by the earth's wobbly axis of rotation.